wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 1.9.6 =
 - Added Polish language translation to the plugin.
 The translation file was submitted by Krzysztof Gorecki.
+- Added an addons menu to list all the extenstions and addons of this plugin.

 = 1.9.5 =
 - Added a new filter and addon to award commission via WooCommerce Coupon.